Frequently Asked Questions

 Rules about what you can wear in a polling place, how close to a polling place you can hand out candidate literature are the same for Early Voting and Election Day.
 Judges and clerks receive THE SAME training for Early Voting and Election Day.

-If you have more questions about the way we vote now or about how Voting Centers work, call the Denton County Elections Administration at (940) 349-3200 or email them at elections@dentoncounty.gov.
+If you have more questions about the way we vote now or about how Vote Centers work, call the Denton County Elections Administration at (940) 349-3200 or email them at elections@dentoncounty.gov.